glennschler/spotspec/README.md

   durationSeconds: 900
 }

-// Combine the options to initialize const options = {
+// place "keys" and "upgrade" in the options const options = {
   keys: awsKeys,
   upgrade: stsUpgrade